emanuelhfarias/Docker-Rails-setup/README.md

 ```sh
 $ docker exec -it <running_web_container_name> env
 ```
 PS: To run `docker exec` the web container must be running.
+If web container is exiting automatically, try to inspect environment variables using `docker run -it --rm <web_image_name> env`.
 Look up for the right environment varible and change in the config/database.yml.

 After database connection established, create db and run migrations: